 Before installing the programming unit, remove the access code labels from the rear.
-For commissioning, affix one label to the marked out space on the type plate.
+For commissioning, affix one label to the space marked out on the type plate.

-Switch on the WiFi connection and establish a connection to the router.
-See also page 31.
+Switch on the WiFi connection and establish a connection to the router; see also page 31.